The decision to get a divorce is a very difficult one no matter where you live or what the circumstances.

 The couple's children may even be called to the stand during litigation.

 All of this transpires in court in front of a family law judge who will ultimately decide the outcome regarding parenting time, child custody, child support, alimony and division of marital assets and debts.
+These are what is known as contested divorces.

-Divorce Mediation Process: What is a Mediator and What is the Mediator’s Role?
+Divorce mediation process: What is a mediator and what is the mediator's role?

 For a divorcing couple, the divorce itself is the dispute and the mediator's role is to help both spouses identify, negotiate and come to mutually-acceptable agreement on the various issues and financial matters required for divorce.

-In a mediation session, the divorce mediator actively participates in the negotiations, but the spouses have full control over the divorce agreement and decisions they will be making.
+In a mediation session, the divorce mediator actively participates in the negotiations, but the two spouses have full control over the divorce agreement and decisions they will be making.

 First, a highly-skilled mediator must have extensive knowledge on a wide variety of topics ranging from parenting and time sharing, child support, alimony, and the distribution of martial property and debts.